Akif9748/node-arduino-system-info/README.md

 ## How to use?
 1. Download this repo.
-2. Upload code named `systeminfo.ino` to your Board.
+2. If you have I2C upload code named `systeminfoI2C.ino`,else `systeminfo.ino` to your Board.
 3. Connect pins.
+Look under for this.
 And connect your board to your computer.
 4. Write `npm i` to console in project folder.
 5. Write your COM port to code:
 ```js